crankydillo/soa-simulation/README.md

 # Introduction

-Show the harm that seemingly harmless, blocking calls can do in an SOA system.
+Show the effect that seemingly harmless, blocking calls can do in an SOA system.

 # Usage